vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ### <a id="netreq"> </a> Network Requirements

-Create separate logical segments in NSX-T for deploying TKO components as per [Network Requirements](../reference-designs/tko-on-vsphere-nsx.md#a-idnetreq-a-network-requirements) defined in the reference architecture.
+Create separate logical segments in NSX for deploying TKO components as per [Network Requirements](../reference-designs/tko-on-vsphere-nsx.md#a-idnetreq-a-network-requirements) defined in the reference architecture.

 ### <a id="fwreq"> </a>  Firewall Requirements